The first-principles phase diagram of monolayer nanoconfined water: acknowledgements

 \section{acknowledgements}

-VK acknowledges funding from the Swiss National Science Foundation (SNSF) under Project $\text{P2ELP2}\_\text{191678}$, and acknowledges allocation of CPU hours by CSCS under Project ID s1000.
+VK acknowledges funding from the Swiss National Science Foundation (SNSF) under Project $\text{P2ELP2}\_\text{191678}$ and the Ernest Oppenheimer Fund, allocation of CPU hours by CSCS under Project ID s1000, and support from Churchill College, University of Cambridge.
 CS acknowledges financial support from the Alexander von Humboldt-Stiftung.
 AZ acknowledges financial support from the Leverhulme Trust, grant number RPG-2020-038.
 Calculations were also performed on the Cambridge Service for Data Driven Discovery (CSD3) operated by the University of Cambridge Research Computing Service (www.csd3.cam.ac.uk), provided by Dell EMC and Intel using Tier-2 funding from the Engineering and Physical Sciences Research Council (capital grant EP/P020259/1), and DiRAC funding from the Science and Technology Facilities Council (www.dirac.ac.uk).
 JC acknowledges funding from the National Natural Science Foundation of China under Grant No. 11974024, and the Strategic Priority Research Program of Chinese Academy of Sciences under Grant No. XDB33000000.
 Furthermore, we are grateful to the UK Materials and Molecular Modelling Hub for computational resources, which is partially funded by Engineering and Physical Sciences Research Council (EPSRC) (grants EP/P020194/1 and EP/T022213/1).
-We thank Daan Frenkel for insightful discussions, David M Wilkins for providing the code to study the angular orientation of water, Fabian L. Thiemann for help with studying hydrogen bond activity in confined water, and Michael Davies for help with visualization and graphics.
+We thank Daan Frenkel for insightful discussions, David M Wilkins for providing the code to study the angular orientation of water, Fabian L. Thiemann for help with hydrogen bond analysis, Michael Davies for help with visualization and graphics, and Pavan Ravindra for a critical reading of the manuscript.